The Long Version of The Serenity Prayer

 History

-This famous prayer was created by the American theologian and Christian writer Reinhold Niebuhr in the 1930s and quickly became very popular.
-It was first printed in the 1944 Book of Prayers and Services for the Armed Forces, but by that stage was already being widely used in church groups as one of the most popular prayers.
+The long version of the serenity prayer was created by the Christian writer and American theologian Reinhold Niebuhr in the 1930s and quickly became very popular.
+It was first printed in the 1944 Book of Prayers and Services for the Armed Forces in World War II, but by that stage, it was already being widely used in church groups as one of the most popular prayers.

-It was brought into the AA, by Bill W, one of the founders in the early 1940s, and has become known as the AA prayer.
+Bill W., a co-founder of Alcoholics Anonymous, introduced it into AA in the early 1940s, and it has become known as the AA prayer.
 Bill W. said of the prayer, “Never had we seen so much A.A. in such few words.”
-It has been adopted by other twelve-step programs, where it is read at many step meetings.
+Other twelve-step programs have adopted the Serenity Prayer, which is read at many step meetings.

-The prayer has been incorrectly attributed to Saint Augustine and Saint Francis of Assisi amongst others.
-There have been several variations, but we have selected this among the versions of the serenity prayer as it is the one that is the most popular version.
+The prayer has been incorrectly attributed to Saint Augustine and Saint Francis of Assisi.
+Although there have been several variations, we have selected this particular version of the serenity prayer because it is the most popular.

 Line by Line